Money. Power. Greed. Corruption.

 9. Wall Street (1987)

 Easily the most famous of all stock market movies, Wall Street is the fictional account of Wall Street tycoon Gordon Gekko, played by Michael Douglas.
-Gekko teaches a young stockbroker named Bud Fox, played by Charlie Sheen, the less than ethical ways of Wall Street.
+Gekko teaches a young stockbroker named Bud Fox, played by Charlie Sheen, about Wall Street’s less than ethical ways.

 “Greed — for lack of a better word — is good.
 Greed is right.
 Greed works.
 Greed clarifies, cuts through, and captures the essence of the evolutionary spirit.
-Greed, in all of its forms — greed for life, for money, for love, knowledge — has marked the upward surge of mankind.
-And greed — you mark my words — will not only save Teldar Paper, but that other malfunctioning corporation called the USA.” - Gordon Gekko
+Greed, in all of its forms — greed for life, for money, for love, and knowledge — has marked the upward surge of mankind.
+And greed — you mark my words — will not only save Teldar Paper but that other malfunctioning corporation called the USA.” – Gordon Gekko.

 Regardless if you believe “Greed is good”, I can soundly say that the movie is.